EAC Heritage Symposium - online event

 Climate Change and Archaeology

-The next EAC Heritage Symposium will be held on 1-3 July 2021 in Hainburg, Austria.
-The event is hosted and organised by the Federal Monuments Authority Austria (Bundesdenkmalamt), Department of Archaeology.
+The next EAC Heritage Symposium will be held as an online event on 1 and 2 July 2021.
 The topic of the Heritage Management Symposium will be ‘Climate Change and Archaeology’.

 The 22nd EAC Symposium will be held over two days (1 and 2 July 2021) and will consist of a number of presentation sessions followed by discussions – including questions and comments from the floor.
 You are kindly invited to propose a presentation on any aspect(s) described in the concept note of the symposium.
 Each presentation will last max.
 20 minutes and each presenter should propose relevant actions or recommendations as part of their presentation/paper.